jamesbrandecon/NPDemand.jl/README.md

 [![Build Status](https://travis-ci.com/jamesbrandecon/NPDemand.jl.svg?branch=master)](https://travis-ci.com/jamesbrandecon/NPDemand.jl)

 This package has been significantly re-designed.
-I have removed the functionality for variable/model selection, but have significantly increased the performance of the model and improved the simplicity of use.
+I have removed the functionality for variable/model selection, but have significantly increased the performance of the package and improved the simplicity of use.

 Please let me know if you have any suggestions for the package.